krkruk/arduino-robot-tutorial/docs/README.md

 Additionally:
 * 1x plastic 6mm airsoft BB
+  * That's your bearing and a part of the rear axle
 * rubber strips to form a tyre (adhesive required).
-I used a window gasket/seal for this purpose
+I used a window gasket/seal for this purpose.
+You can also cut a piece of a bicycle inner tube (so called *ranger band*).
+It fits perfectly and does not require adhesives.
+* Glue
+* Some basic tools
+* electrical tape

-That's your bearing and a part of the rear axle.
-Some basic tools, glue and an electrical tape, and a few zip ties can be quite handy too.
+* a few zip ties can be quite handy too.
+Alternatively, you can use ancient technique of [cable lacing](https://en.wikipedia.org/wiki/Cable_lacing).
+After all, it's a formal NASA [NASA-STD-8739.4](https://s3vi.ndc.nasa.gov/ssri-kb/static/resources/nasa-std-8739.4a.pdf) standard.
+Take a look at [NASA's website](https://workmanship.nasa.gov/lib/insp/2%20books/links/sections/401%20General%20Requirements.html).

 All STL files can be downloaded from this tutorial repository: [3d_models](https://github.com/krkruk/arduino-robot-tutorial/tree/master/3d_models).